 Answer: An auction of parcels of property that have delinquent taxes.

 Question: What is the date of the annual tax sale auction?

 Answer: The tax sale auction is held the first Thursday of June in each year.

 Answer: Hamilton County Herald.
 Hamilton County Website

 Question: When are tax sales advertised?

-Answer: The tax sale is advertised in the month of May before the tax sale.
+Answer: The tax sale is advertised in the month of May prior to the tax sale.

 Question: How and when do you register for the tax sale auctions?

 Answer: Purchasers will register online.
 Contact the Clerk & Master's Office for more information.